hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 1. Linear Regression takes following assumptions:
  * There exists a linear relationship between response (dependent) and predictor (independent) variables
  * The predictor (independent) variables are not correlated with each other.
 Presence of collinearity leads to a phenomenon known as multicollinearity.
  * The error terms are uncorrelated.
-Otherwise, it will lead to autocorrelation.
+Otherwise, it will lead to <b>autocorrelation</b>.
  * Error terms must have constant variance.
-Non-constant variance leads to heteroskedasticity.
+Non-constant variance leads to <b>heteroskedasticity</b>.

-Note: Linear Regression is very sensitive to Outliers.
+Note: <b>Linear Regression is very sensitive to Outliers</b>.
 It can terribly affect the regression line and eventually the forecasted values.

 2. There are two common algorithms to find the right coefficients for minimum sum of squared errors, first one is Ordinary Least Sqaure (OLS, used in python library sklearn) and other one is gradient descent.
 * OLS: http://scikit-learn.org/stable/modules/linear_model.html#ordinary-least-squares
 * <b>Performance Evaluation Metrics</b> for Linear Regression:
- * SSE - minimum sum of squared errors (SSE), but it highly sensitive to the number of data points.
+ * SSE - minimum sum of squared errors (SSE), but it <b>highly sensitive to the number of data points</b>.
- * R-Square: How much the change in output variable (y) is explained by the change in input variable(x).
+ * R-Square: <b>How much the change in output variable (y) is explained by the change in input variable(x)</b>.
 Its value is between 0 and 1, 0 indicates that the model explains NIL variability in the response data around its mean, 1 indicates that the model explains full variability in the response data around its mean.
 R² has less variation in score compare to SSE.
 One disadvantage of R-squared is that it can only increase as predictors are added to the regression model.
 This increase is artificial when predictors are not actually improving the model’s fit.
  * Adjusted R-Square: To cure the disadvantage in R-Square.
 Adjusted R-squared will decrease as predictors are added if the increase in model fit does not make up for the loss of degrees of freedom.
 Likewise, it will increase as predictors are added if the increase in model fit is worthwhile.
 Adjusted R-squared should always be used with models with more than one predictor variable.
  * While we are using the above evaluation metrics, ploting the model and the data is a good and simple way to validate the linear regression models.
 Scatter plot the dataset, and plot the models too.
  * Spark Python has `Fitted vs Residuals plot` for the validaton of both linear regression and logistic regression.
 A good linear model will usually have <b>residuals distributed randomly around the residuals=0 line</b> with no distinct outliers and no clear trends.
 The <b>residuals should also be small</b> for the whole range of fitted values.